Mohammadimh76/Book_CEH-Certified-Ethical-Hacker-/README.md

 ## Chapter 11
 - ### Physical security
-Physical security is one of the most important parts of IT security to prevent the loss or theft of confidential and sensitive data.
-If an organization fails to provide adequate physical security, then other technical security measures such as firewalls and IDSs can be circumvented.<br>
+Physical security is one of the most critical parts of IT security to prevent the loss or theft of confidential and sensitive data.
+If an organization fails to provide adequate physical security, other technical security measures such as firewalls and IDSs can be circumvented.<br>
-There is a sentence that says "When you log in, your network is yours".
-By physically securing your network and organization, you prevent theft of equipment such as laptops or tape drives, embedding keyloggers on systems, and placing access points on the network.
-Physical security depends on individuals, therefore, it is prone to social engineering attacks, such as entering a building behind an employee and not providing an ID card or key (thus, bypassing the problem of physical security)<br>
+There is a sentence that says, "When you log in, your network is yours."
+By physically securing your network and organization, you prevent theft of equipment such as laptops or tape drives, embedding keyloggers on systems, and placing access points on the web.
+Physical security depends on individuals.
+Therefore, it is prone to social engineering attacks, such as entering a building behind an employee and not providing an ID card or key (thus, bypassing the problem of physical security).<br>

 #### 🔹 Topics in this chapter include
 | <b>Chapter 11</b>  |   |   |